 Bhutan is blessed with lush forests and stunning mountains sheltering a rich variety of flora and fauna.
 It has peaceful and calm environment that reflects the simple lives of the Bhutanese people.
 Tourism in Bhutan began on a limited basis since 1970.
 The world then became aware of the enchanting land of Bhutan with its rare and striking scenic beauty.
 Tour to Bhutan includes visits to old forts, palaces, monasteries, farm houses and the National museum.

 While the Bhutanese are free to travel abroad, Bhutan is seen to be inaccessible to the foreigners.
 The widespread misperception that Bhutan has set limits on tourist visas, the high tourist tariff and the requirement to go on packaged tours seem to create this impression.
-The minimum daily tariff is set by the Department of Tourism of Bhutan and can not be negotiated.
-These rates can be higher, depending on the nature of services desired beyond the set entitlement.
-The rate is the same for bothcultural toursand treks.
+The minimum daily tariff is set by the Department of Tourism of Bhutan and cannot be negotiated.
 Photography in some of the Monasteries & Dzongs is not allowed.

 There are only two entry points to enter Bhutan.
 Mostly many travellers arrive by air at Paro, some arrive by road at Phuntsholing, which lies on the southern border with India.
-In either case, tourists have to fly in as well as fly out by the national carrier, Druk Air which has no interline agreements with other carriers.
-Therefore tourists need to arrange their own ticket to and from wherever they connect with Druk Air, as that is the only airline that flies into Bhutan.
-The flight from Kathmandu to Paro provides the most spectacular view of Himalayan vistas of any scheduled flight.
+The flight from Kathmandu to Paro (45 min) provides the most spectacular view of Himalayan vistas of any scheduled flight.
 Paro airport is less than two hours from Thimphu.
 The best way to journey by road is to start at Kathmandu.

 The climate of Bhutan is variable from region to region.
 While it is tropical in the southern plains, in the central valleys one experiences cool winters and hot summers.
 On the other hand, in the Himalayas severe winters and cool summers are prevalent.